Florida Gulf Coast

 The first 6 women to sign up receive 5% discounts.

-6 nights lodging, 5 breakfasts, 4 picnic lunches, 4 dinners, snacks, park entrance fees, guided kayaking trip, cue sheets, van support and trained guides.
+6 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, park entrance fees, guided kayaking trip, cue sheets, van support and trained guides.

 $195 for women-specific road or hybrid bicycle. $295 for electric-assist ebike.